|Dates / Deadlines:|

 Global Ambassadors are returning study abroad students who serve as peer advisors for their program.
 Please feel free to contact them for a student perspective.

 A Dickinson faculty member serves as the resident director and supervises all aspects of the program.
-The current resident director is Jorge Sagastume.
-He is available to answer questions about academics and to provide guidance and advice.
+The current resident director is Eva Copeland.
+She is available to answer questions about academics and to provide guidance and advice on your study in Spain.
 In addition, the resident director teaches two courses in the Dickinson in Málaga program.